BerkeleyLab/Bedrock/build-tools/newad.md

 ## newad Documentation

-`newad.py` is a python script used for automatic address generation and port assignments.
-The main goal is to hide the complexity of dealing with software-settable registers inside FPGA and reduce the boilerplate code.
+`newad.py` is a python script used to simplify creation of software-settable registers within Verilog, typically in an FPGA context.
+The amount of boilerplate code required is marginally zero.
+In the background, addresses are generated and bus decoders are created.

-The output (therefore functionality) of `newad.py` can be changed depending on how it is called from the CLI.
+The current version is based on `magic comments` (see examples below), which imposes some limitations on its use.
+We have hopes to rewrite the system someday to use Verilog attributes and a Real Verilog parser.

 The ports on the input Verilog file can be marked as a register on the final address map.
 The marking is done by adding `external` comment.
-Additional properties of the given register can be indicated to the newad by extending the `external` comment with additional arguments.
+Additional properties of the given register can be indicated to the newad by extending the `external` comment with additional flags.

+The output (therefore functionality) of `newad.py` can be changed depending on how it is called from the CLI.
+These calls are typically buried in a Makefile.
 Users can call newad with -h option to see all of its arguments:

 ```